shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Gra!
 Look down!”
 Astalir yelled from the deck.

 Below Gra, the water calmed and frosted over.
 A floating disk of ice formed just under Gra’s feet.
 He landed with a thud and a crack, but he took no damage and the ice disk held.
-He slid on his stomache toward the edge, but a spike appeared on the surface, allowing him to get a grip.
+He slid on his stomach toward the edge, but a spike appeared on the surface, allowing him to get a grip.

 “How you doin’ down there, Gra?”
 Reesu called out.